zobbygit/Bank_management_system/README.md

 Bank-Management-System
-This YouTube video showcases a Bank Management System project built using Java.

 Project Description This is a desktop application created with Java Swing for the frontend and MySQL for the database.
 The system provides a virtual and automated banking experience, aiming to save time and reduce errors compared to traditional banking.